 Additionally, I have worked as a freelance author, researcher, and editor for remarkable institutions and companies for over a decade.
 Apart from my scholarly activities, several of my articles are addressed to the public and published in magazines, sites, and newspapers.
 I am also the author of 12 books - none of them is a best-seller.

-In my free time, I practice kickboxing and calisthenics (or watch hilarious videos with dogs on YouTube).
+In my free time, I practice calisthenics and play chess (or watch hilarious videos with dogs on YouTube).

 I state that I write “sine ira et studio,” but no one believes me.